getsentry/rfcs/text/0039-sdk-performance-issue-creation.md

 4. Stack traces are inherently expensive to process
 5. Detection is mixed between ingest and SDK

-## Option 2: SDKs should report all peformance issues
+## Option 2: SDKs report file I/O on the main thread as performance issues

-We already decided against this option in this [DACI](https://www.notion.so/sentry/Performance-Issue-Creation-POC-e521772ebccb482b83b08f4f8a3db2cb#907db42314864ae2a4b5348835c250c9)

-### Pros

-1. SDKs can capture a stack trace which will help with actionability.
-2. No running transaction required.
-3. Can tie together transaction and error far more easily since both objects exist at the point of time the performance issue will be created
-4. Consistent location for detector logic

-### Cons

-1. Need for per-SDK rollout.
-2. Double dipping quotas, sending the transaction and the error created within that transaction.
-3. Code on SDK could cause overhead.
-4. Not able to use dynamic thresholds, code changes would be required to update settings.
-5. Stack traces are inherently expensive to process
+This option may open another can of worms since there may be billing implications if we need to start ingesting performance issue

-## Option 3: Ingest creates the performance issues
+## Option 3: Ingest reports file I/O on the main thread as performance issues

 This option leaves the performance issue detection to Ingest.
-For more info see previous [DACI](https://www.notion.so/sentry/Performance-Issue-Creation-POC-e521772ebccb482b83b08f4f8a3db2cb#169fa914e8c343468e9523906d0e2fff).

 ### Pros